dwyl/process-handbook/how-to-create-personas.md

 These personas are for the drinks brands, venue managers and the staff from the organisation behind the site.
-They consider their involvement and presence on the site and how it can benefit them:
+They consider their involvement and presence on the site and how it can benefit them.
+The first two personas are fictional representations of the two types of people using the App, whereas the last persona (Jussi) is a _real_ person who is one of the admins of the App:

 ![Persona, Bradley the Brand Manager](https://user-images.githubusercontent.com/16775804/46004238-49354000-c0aa-11e8-801b-858d137f6b1b.png "Persona, Bradley the Brand Manager")
 ![Persona, Vicky the Venue Manager](https://user-images.githubusercontent.com/16775804/46004426-cb256900-c0aa-11e8-8faa-31878125a4d4.png "Persona, Vicky the Venue Manager")